-Figure XX – Distribution of cross-ploidy hybrids across the British and Irish flora.
-The number of cross-ploidy (dark bar) and intra-ploidy (light bar) hybrids are shown per family, in the context of family-level phylogenetic relationships from matK and rbcL.
-Faded family names indicate missing ploidy data, and red family names highlight those families which contain five or more different ploidy levels.
-Numbers in parentheses are the number of cross-ploidy hybrids formed per family.

 Factors affecting cross-ploidy hybridisation

 Cross-ploidy hybrids can arise in a variety of situations.
 Many, but not all, examples occur in contact zones between parental species with contrasting ploidy, where hybrid zones and hybrid swarms may form.
 Some of these hybrid zones have shifted over time (e.g. Betula, (Wang et al., 2014), or are mosaic in structure (Popelka et al., 2019).
 In addition, there are notable differences in genetic structure between contact zones, with some comprising a swarm of F1, F2 and backcrossed hybrids (Fearn, 1977), indicative of low genetic divergence between parental species (Edmands, 2002), while others contain only a few early generation hybrids, suggesting that parental species are more distantly related, and show higher levels of reproductive isolation (Koutecky et al., 2011).
 Hybrids may also occur in the absence of one or both parents, normally where greater lifespans allow persistence long after hybrid formation (Bailey, 2013, Preston and Pearman, 2015).
 Where cross-ploidy hybrids are present without their parents, they may represent stable lineages that survive through asexual reproduction (e.g. vegetative reproduction or apomixis), and are therefore different to some ephemeral forms present in hybrid zones.